Who owns OpenAI and ChatGPT?

 Q: Is OpenAI a non-profit organization?

-A: OpenAI initially operated as a non-profit organization but transitioned into a for-profit company in 2019.
+A: OpenAI operated as a non-profit organization initially but transformed into a for-profit company called OpenAI LP in 2019.